Age-Related Macular Degeneration (AMD)

 Treatment from an AMD Specialist

-As the population’s life expectancy grows, macular degeneration is becoming a greater health concern and more medical researchers are devoting more energy to treating this illness.
+As life expectancy increases macular degeneration is becoming a greater health concern and more medical researchers are devoting more energy to treating this illness.
 Unfortunately, macular degeneration has few treatment options.
-However, the Age-Related Eye Disease Study (AREDS 2) shows that anti-oxidants and caratenoids such as Vitamins C, Vitamin E, Zeaxanthin, Lutein and minerals such as copper and zinc, help slow the disease’s progression when it reaches the intermediate phase (AREDS 2 eye vitamin).
+However, the Age-Related Eye Disease Study (AREDS 2) shows that anti-oxidants and carotenoids such as Vitamins C, Vitamin E, Zeaxanthin, Lutein and minerals such as copper and zinc, help slow the disease’s progression when it reaches the intermediate phase (AREDS 2 eye vitamin).

 For wet Macular degeneration, laser photocoagulation or photodynamic therapy (PDT) may be an option.
 In this particular treatment, an intense light is used to focus on and close areas of leakage that are linked to wet macular degeneration.
 Most patients are not a candidate for laser or PDT unless the leakage is outside the center of the macula or the leakage is unresponsive to the standard medicine injections (discussed momentarily).
 In cases where the leakage is within the center of vision, patients may consider another treatment.
 One approach may be the new class of drugs known as anti-VEGF (anti vascular endothelial growth factor) that are injected into the vitreous cavity.
 These drugs include: